mastro-elfo/MYDB/README.md

 `true` on success, `false` on failure

 ## MYDB::upsert
 Create and sends an 'INSERT INTO' query.
 On duplicate key sends an 'UPDATE' query.

 ### Params
 * string `$table` The table name
 * array `$data` Associative array.
 Keys are field names, Values are field values.
 * array `$where` WHERE clause.
-Items are joined with AND.
+This became part of `$data` in the 'INSERT INTO' query, and a real WHERE clause in the 'UPDATE' query.

 ### Return
 Returns `false` on failure.
 For successful SELECT, SHOW, DESCRIBE or EXPLAIN queries will return a `mysqli_result` object.
 For other successful queries will return `true`.
 See also [http://php.net/manual/en/mysqli.query.php](http://php.net/manual/en/mysqli.query.php).